AP Top 25 Takeaways: Veteran QBs Clifford, Nix deliver big

 The future at Penn State is five-star freshman Drew Allar.
 The future looks bright and some Nittany Lions fan are in a rush to get there.
 But for now, Clifford’s the man for Penn State coach James Franklin, who appears to have surrounded the 24-year-old with the best set of weapons the team has had in in several years.

-Freshman running backs Nick Singleton and Kaytron Allen (who combined 174 yards and four touchdowns) have resuscitated a Penn State running game that has been dormant for two years.
+Freshman running backs Nick Singleton and Kaytron Allen (who combined for 176 yards and four touchdowns) have resuscitated a Penn State running game that has been dormant for two years.

 “The ability to be more balanced and take pressure off the passing game has been really important for us,” Franklin said.